Walmart+ vs. Amazon Prime: Everything you need to know | CNN Underscored

 Jeff Bezos may have a record-setting net worth, but Walmart is gunning for a major chunk of the Amazon CEO’s business.
-On September 15, the company will launch the much-anticipated Walmart+, a subscription service widely heralded as an Amazon Prime rival.
+The company has finally launched the much-anticipated Walmart+, a subscription service widely heralded as an Amazon Prime rival.
 Members can expect fast, free delivery on groceries and thousands of other items — often as soon as same-day — plus fuel savings and other benefits.

 Here’s everything you need to know about Walmart+ — including how it stacks up to its main competitor — in order to decide whether membership is right for you.